AdobeDocs/learning-manager.en/help/migrated/learners/frequently-asked-questions-for-learners.md

 +++What is self-paced module?

-In this module, learners can begin and complete a course module according to their own schedule at one’s own pace.
+In this module, learners can begin and complete a course module according to their own schedule at one's own pace.
 For example, videos, audio files, prerecorded classroom lectures.

 +++